 (202) 588-1000 | E-mail: smichelman @ citizen.org

-Mr. Michelman graduated magna cum laude from Harvard Law School, and he went on to clerk for the Honorable Betty B. Fletcher of the United States Court of Appeals for the Ninth Circuit.
-Before law school, Mr. Michelman designed and taught courses on American politics and law at Eton College in Windsor, England.
-He received his undergraduate degree in political science magna cum laude from Duke University.
+Mr. Michelman graduated magna cum laude from Harvard Law School, where he was an editor of the Harvard Law Review.
+He went on to clerk for the Honorable Betty B. Fletcher of the United States Court of Appeals for the Ninth Circuit.
+Following his clerkship, he was the William J. Brennan First Amendment Fellow at the ACLU, and then a clinical teaching fellow at the Seton Hall Law School Civil Rights and Constitutional Litigation Clinic.
+Before law school, Mr. Michelman designed and taught courses on American politics and government as the Annenberg Fellow to Eton College in Windsor, England.
+He received his bachelor’s degree in political science magna cum laude from Duke University.

 Mr. Michelman is admitted to the bars of the District of Columbia and the State of California, as well as the Supreme Court of the United States and numerous federal appellate and district courts.